• Skip to primary navigation

 Jump to Recipe·Print Recipe

 These paleo chocolate peppermint cookies are soft and fudgy with a delicious minty flavor.
-They are gluten free, dairy free and paleo friendly (without the candy canes).
-Plus, the dough is no chill!
+They are made with almond flour and almond butter and sweetened with coconut sugar and maple syrup.
+In addition, this mint cookie recipe is gluten free, dairy free and paleo friendly (without the candy canes).

 healthy-chocolate-peppermint-cookies